 The didactic aspect of the program provides a cognitive underpinning for the acquisition of new clinical skills.
-Trainees often experience the program as intense, sometimes difficult, but usually rewarding, and leading to significant professional growth.
+Interns/associates often experience the program as intense, sometimes difficult, but usually rewarding, and leading to significant professional growth.

-Trainees are also encouraged to take courses or participate in clinical workshops as an adjunct to their training at the Center.
+Interns/associates are also encouraged to take courses or participate in clinical workshops as an adjunct to their training at the Center.
 Such efforts expand their learning and enhance their understanding of what is being taught in the program.

 Our supervision makes use of process notes and recorded sessions.
 It includes didactic teaching and, in keeping with an intersubjective approach to psychotherapy, makes use of parallel process.
 This allows for direct, in-the-room work on the dynamics affecting the client-therapist relationship and the therapeutic process.
-Interns have a primary and auxiliary supervisor, each providing one hour of individual supervision per week.
-Interns are exposed to a number of supervisors during the two-year program — two primary supervisors, each for one year, and four auxiliary supervisors, each for six months.
+Interns/associates have a primary and auxiliary supervisor, each providing one hour of individual supervision per week.
+Interns/associates are exposed to a number of supervisors during the two-year program — two primary supervisors, each for one year, and four auxiliary supervisors, each for six months.
 This enables them to experience how the basic tenants of process work and dynamic psychotherapy transcend individual styles.

 As might be expected, the exact nature of the supervision varies between supervisors.
 Some present a stronger theoretical framework and are good at helping the trainees develop a cognitive understanding of their clients.
 Others are good at identifying those beliefs or emotional issues which are blocking the therapy.
 However, trainees are always treated as competent professionals and are encouraged to bring into supervision the issues that are important to them.

-All interns participate in a general administrative meeting which addresses both the current issues related to the operation of the Saturday Center and of operating a private psychotherapy practice.
+All interns/associates participate in a general administrative meeting which addresses both the current issues related to the operation of the Saturday Center and of operating a private psychotherapy practice.
 Topics vary from month to month include the following: The Suicidal Client, The Intake Process, Appropriateness of a Client in a Private Practice Setting, HIPAA and other Legal and Ethical Issues of Practice, Third-Party Billing, Practice Building, Frame and Boundaries, Self-Care, Bookkeeping and Notes Keeping.

-All interns participate in a Process Group in which small-group dynamics are learned through an experimental format.
+All interns/associates participate in a Process Group in which small-group dynamics are learned through an experimental format.
 Of particular interest is the response of the group to leadership and authority.
 This is of critical importance for the trainee’s development as responsible and effective clinicians who are able to contain and not misuse the authority inherent in the psychotherapist’s role.
 The leader routinely makes process observations.